 The most basic and straightforward way is to use Google Analytics.
 And I’m not just talking about installing Google Analytics.
 I’m talking about using the variables that exist in Google’s Analytics to ensure that you know where they’re coming from.

-There’re many other tools you can use to better understand your business website traffic and many of them are free including AWStats, eLogic, ShinyStat, SiteMeter, StatCounter, W3Counter, W3Perl, Webalizer and Woopra.
+There’re many other tools you can use to better understand your business website traffic and many of them are free including AWStats, eLogic, ShinyStat, SiteMeter, StatCounter, W3Counter, W3Perl, Webalizer and Woopra and more online.

 Okay, so that gives you a sense of the general areas that your traffic will come from and how you should go about tracking your traffic.
 Remember, if you’re not tracking the traffic that’s coming to your website, you’re wasting your time marketing online.
-When you drive traffic to any site, blog or wherever, you need to understand where it’s coming from so that you can scale your efforts.
+When you drive traffic to any site, blog, safaris travel site or wherever, you need to understand where it’s coming from so that you can scale your efforts.

 The other important thing about tracking is to utilize conversion pixels so that you can effectively determine, specifically, down to the cent, how much each sale cost you.
 For example, if you spent $20 on Facebook ads, which resulted in 100 clicks, without knowing precisely how many of those clicks resulted in a sale, you just wasted $20.